Vio1625/Porous-environment/README.md

 This function is used to create the water flow probability curve.
 It is created like the remplissage function but instead of returning a filled array, it is returning a boolean (true if the water has passed, false otherwise).

 ***proba***
+This function plots the water flow probabilty curve depending on the p, the probability of each cell to be white.

+## Occupation density

+***remplissage2***

+This function is adapted to calculate the blue cells number.
+It is usning the remplissage function but instead of returning the filled array, it is returning the blue cells number.

+***densite***

+Function that plots the occupation density depending on the probability p (probability to have a white cell)'''

+## Menu

+There are three choices in the menu:

+ 1. The program plots the porous environment before and after the passage of the water
+ 2. To see the water flow probability curve
+ 3. To see the curve of density's water occupation